 DAM, Shari, Administrative Judge:

-Applicant has a long history of financial problems that began before 2006, and includes unpaid Federal and state taxes and delinquent mortgages.
-She failed to rebut or mitigate the trustworthiness concerns raised under Guideline F, Financial Considerations.
-Her eligibility for a public trust position is denied.
+Applicant has a long history of financial problems that began in 2006.
+He failed to rebut or mitigate the trustworthiness concerns raised under Guideline F, Financial Considerations.
+His eligibility for a public trust position is denied.

 Statement of Case